mkoval/openrave-release/README.md

 # OpenRAVE Gitbuildpackage (GBP) Repository #

 This repository packages an upstream OpenRAVE source tree into a buildable debian package.
+All of this documentatoin is written using `trusty` as an example.
+If you are building this package for a different version of Ubuntu, then you should replace `trusty` with the appropriate codename.
+You can get the codename of your current distribution by running `lsb_release -sc`.

 ----
 **Initialize cowbuilder:**